almende/eve/implementations/java/agents.md

 - `getVersion` returning the version number of the agent.

 The parameters of a method must be named using the `@Name` annotation.
-Parameters can be marked as optional using the annotation `@Required`.
+Parameters can be marked as optional using the annotation `@Optional`.
 Non-required parameters are initialized with value `null` when not provided.
 Parameters can be of any type, both primitive types like Double or String, and Java objects such as a Contact or Person class.